quicwg/base-drafts/draft-ietf-quic-recovery.md

   packet ({{packet-threshold}}), or it was sent long enough in the past ({{time-threshold}}).

-The acknowledgement indicates that a packet sent later was delivered, while the packet and time thresholds provide some tolerance for packet reordering.
+The acknowledgement indicates that a packet sent later was delivered, and the packet and time thresholds provide some tolerance for packet reordering.

 Spuriously declaring packets as lost leads to unnecessary retransmissions and